Kayakers paddle in Death Valley lake: 'Extremely uncommon' opportunity could dry up soon

 Eric Lagatta covers breaking and trending news for USA TODAY.
 Reach him at elagatta@gannett.com

-This article originally appeared on USA TODAY: Kayaking at Death Valley lake draws visitors: Could water dry up soon?
+This article originally appeared on USA TODAY: Death Valley lake draws kayakers: What to know if you go